Aldebaran

 Rohini, artist unknown, Kolkata, 1890

-Aldebaran is the principal star in the fourth Lunar station.
+Aldebaran is the principal host star in the fourth lunar mansion.
 In a number of ancient traditions, at one point Aldebaran marked the beginning of the calendar.
 Later the red star came to designate the second Lunar mansion.
-Now it is the marker of the fourth.
-The zodical boundaries are 3°46' - 17°06' tropical Gemini or 10° - 23°20' Vrishabha (sidereal Taurus).
+Now it marks the fourth.

 Manzil: al Dabaran • الدبران • The Follower • The Arabs called this manzil after its host star الدبران, al Dabarān, meaning "the Follower," which some claim this is due to it following the Pleaides (al Thurayya manzil).
 Ghayat al-Hakim (Picatrix) says the image of Aldebaran is an armed man riding a war horse holding a snake in his right hand.
 Due to the Martial nature of Alpha Tauri, al-Dabaran was seen to signify enmity, struggle, conflict and chaos.
 Strength here is in the act of restraining violence.
 This manzil was also associated with victory in lawsuits and the overcoming of obstacles.
 Elections for this manzil were for "destruction and hindrance of buildings, fountains, wells, gold mines, the flight of creeping things and begets discord".
 When the Moon is transiting this manzil it is admonished to pursue business, travel, marry and take medicine.
 Talismanic workings were done in this manzil "for obtaining hostility" and for asking for "things pertaining to hatred, separation and evil purpose".
 Talismans of the star Aldebaran were prescribed for accruing wealth and good fortune, and victory in lawsuits.